 I had a long break indeed, but yay, finally!
-Here I am with this beautiful vegan mushrooms and polenta recipe, a dish that we love having on a regular basis.
+Here I am with this beautiful vegan mushrooms and polenta recipe, a dish that we love having regularly.

 More about this vegan mushrooms recipe